 For you, the resulting lawsuit and the additional title issues make it worthwhile to resolve the issue quickly.
 Consider mediation or, if the amounts involved are substantial, binding arbitration.

-Prior to negotiations with the contractor or before mediation, you will want to marshal all of the documentation you have in your defense (invoices, letters, photographs, logs of telephone calls, witnesses to the shoddiness or absence of the work or materials, and anything else that supports your position).
+Prior to negotiations with the contractor or before mediation, you will want to marshal all of the documentation that serves your defense (invoices, letters, photographs, logs of telephone calls, witnesses to the shoddiness or absence of the work or materials, and anything else that supports your position).

 Also see, How to Handle Disputes With Home Contractors.